CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Programming Paradigm.md

 - **Backend (Node.js, Express, Mongoose):** Object-Oriented Programming
 - **Frontend (React):** Functional Programming with Hooks

+The backend will define data models (e.g `User`, `Movie`, `Rating`, `Friendship`) using OOP principles to ensure validation and sanitisation, reusability, and maintainability.
+The frontend will be written with React functional components, where UI elements like **ReelCards**, **Popcorn Meter** and **Leaderboard Tables** are built as discrete functions, with states managed through hooks.

+Ideally, custom hooks will be created to interact with data from the database, and render different UI based on conditional logic and user input.
+This functional programming will complement our OOP backend system, providing a strongly interactive UI, and enabling us to keep our business logic pure and simple.

 For the purposes of this assessment, we will provide a thorough explanation of Object-Oriented Programming (OOP) as it is the foundation of our data models and application logic.

 ---

 ## Object Oriented Programming

-Object Oriented Programming is a paradigm which structures code into objects rather than functions and logic.
-An object or class (these terms are often interchangable) bundles related data (attributes) and behaviours (methods) into modular units, aligning with real world entities and their relationships.
-OOP promotes code organisation, reusability and maintainability through abstraction, encapsulation, inheritance and polymorphism (more on those terms below!)
+Object Oriented Programming is a paradigm which structures code into objects (or **classes**) that bundle related data (attributes) and behaviours (methods) into modular units, aligning with our application entities, such as a `User` object that stores profile data and methods for authentication, or a `Movie` object which bundles metadata, critical ratings, and relationships to genres and directors.
+OOP promotes modular code organisation, reusability and maintainability through abstraction, encapsulation, inheritance and polymorphism (more on those terms and how they apply to _The Century Screening Room_ below!)

 ---